DLI Elementary Programs

 Are the immersion teachers all certified to teach?

 All of our immersion teachers hold a Utah teaching license, however they come from a variety of backgrounds.
 Most have been educated in our local universities and have graduated with an Elementary Education or language degree.
 Others are International Guest Teachers from foreign countries.
 These teachers have been hand-selected by their respective governments to come to Utah to teach in our schools.
 They represent the “best and brightest” these countries have to offer.
-Other foreign teachers have spent a year as an intern in one of the immersion schools and then moves to a full-time teaching position the following year.
-A small number of teachers have a college degree in an area other than education; however, all are screened through a rigorous process by the Utah State Office of Education in order to ascertain their aptness to teach in our schools.
+Other foreign teachers have spent a year as an intern in one of the immersion schools and then move to a full-time teaching position the following year.
+A small number of teachers have a college degree in an area other than education; however, all are screened through a rigorous process by the Utah State Board of Education in order to ascertain their aptness to teach in our schools.
 If necessary, they take university and state-sponsored classes to complete their course work in Elementary Education.

 How are immersion programs funded?
 Do they take money away from other programs at the school?